FDNS(1) fdns man page FDNS(1)

 fault?

-As root user, add the following two lines in /etc/firejail/gol‐
+As root user, add the following two lines in /etc/firejail/glob‐

 $ cat /etc/firejail/globals.local